 In 2014 I received the Paolo Antonilli Prize for the external contributors of newspapers.

-I am member of the managing board and treasurer of Swim – Science Writers in Italy, italian association that is member of the European Union of Science Journalists’ Associations (EUSJA) and of the World Federation of Science Journalists (WFSJ).
+I am member of Swim – Science Writers in Italy, italian association that is member of the European Union of Science Journalists’ Associations (EUSJA) and of the World Federation of Science Journalists (WFSJ).